 Chainsaw (The Best Way to Cut Railroad Ties)

 The fastest — and best — way to cut railroad ties is with a chainsaw.
-Yes, by far the best way to cut railroad ties is with a chainsaw.
 Though be aware it will take frequent sharpening.
 But overall, cutting railroad ties with a chainsaw is as easy as it gets.
 This method is demonstrated in this video:

 In the video, you’ll notice that the man cutting the railroad ties has the ties elevated off the ground — if you don’t do this, your chainsaw will hit the ground and kickback at you, which could result in injury.
 The key here is to go slow and use a kind of rocking motion when cutting.
 You may also want to enlist the help of a friend to hold the railroad ties, as seen in the video.
 This is not entirely necessary though.

 If you don’t have a chainsaw, you can use a circular saw and reciprocating saw to cut railroad ties, as seen in this video:

 In the video, you’ll notice that — like when using a chainsaw — the railroad tie needs to be elevated.
 And because you’ll first be making cuts around the outside of the tie, you’ll want to mark your cutting lines using something like a carpenter pencil and a Speed Square Layout Tool.
 After you’ve marked your tie, use the circular saw to cut around all four sides of the tie.
 After that, starting from the bottom of the tie, use the reciprocating saw to cut through the rest of the tie.

 Alternately, you can skip the circular saw and just use a Sawzall, as demonstrated in this video: